| Copyright | (c) Justin Le 2015 |

 tutorial.

-s (indicated by a naming convention) might choose to
+Some specific Autos (indicated by a naming convention) might choose to

 have internal state, yet ignore it when saving/loading.
 So, saving it